 The exercises will teach the students how to use sockets in python as well as the python bindings of the KODO software library for implementing unicast and broadcast communication applications.

-Language of the lectures: English
+Language of the course and exam: English

 Optional course, 8th semester

 It will be a written exam.

 Time: Will be announced later